House for sale

 The three-pavilion house was designed by Zammi Rohan and Geoff Clark, then of Troppo Architects, Townsville.
 The house has all the hallmarks of Troppo’s landmark style of architecture and was celebrated when the firm won the Australian Institute of Architects’ Gold Medal in 2014.
 The building relates to its environment in a delicate and respectful way.
 It is tight and compact and doesn’t spread itself over the site.
 The north-facing roofs salute the trees, the pool is part of the house rather than the garden.

 The structural steel design is light, elegant, and strong, with great care taken in its detailing.
 From any place in the house you can see how it is constructed.

 Notable elements of the design are the breezeways through and under the pavilions, the extensive decks for outdoor living, a sail to dine under, the high ceilings and wide roof overhangs, the solar roof heaters and photovoltaic panels, the pool up close, and the steel-framed top-hung sliding walls in either glass or their glorious colours of lime green, acid yellow and fluorescent orange which were inspired by the Linda Jackson fabric screen prints which hang in the house and which reflect the colours in the landscape.

-In 2016 the owners of Horseshoe Bay House hosted the Speakers, headlined by Kengo Kuma, to the Evoke International Regional Architecture Conference, held last year in Townsville, to lunch in the garden in front of the house.
+In 2016 the owners of Horseshoe Bay House hosted the Speakers, headlined by Kengo Kuma, to the Evoke International Regional Architecture Conference, held that year in Townsville, to lunch in the garden in front of the house.
 What has been achieved in this project in terms of architecture, art, and response to climate and site, was enjoyed and celebrated by all.